oguimbal/rpcsharp/README.md

 ... and develop automatic client-side interfaces implementation (will allow to manipulate client side objects that are defined by a common inteface, which implementation only exists server-side)

-... and develop promises

-... and add much more features
+... and add much more features to come

 ...soon.

 What is it, and what does it do ?
 ========

+> tip : RPC stands for Remote Procedure Call.

 RPC# intends to provide an easy way to trigger remote code execution, and remote object handling.
 Whatever data provider you use, whatever way you connect to your server (WCF, sockets, HttpClient, ServiceStack...).